 - Be a cool dresser: We don’t mean wearing the latest trends!
 Wear loose, light-colored clothing when heading outside on a hot day, and remember your hat and sunscreen.
 It’s essential to protect yourself from the sun because a sunburn can make it harder for your body to cool down.

 - Get acclimated to the weather: If you’re used to cooler weather or usually exercise in the air conditioning, give your body time to adjust to the heat.
 It can take at least a week or two for your body to adapt to higher temperatures, so avoid intense exercise outdoors at first.
 You can gradually increase your workout’s length and intensity over time.

 - Don’t push yourself: Listen to your body if you start to feel too hot and take steps to cool down.
 If you experience symptoms of heat exhaustion that don’t improve after a few minutes of resting in the shade or air conditioning, get medical attention.
-If you, a friend or a family member shows signs and symptoms of heatstroke, call 911 immediately.
+If you, a friend, or a family member show signs and symptoms of heatstroke, call 911 immediately.

 How to Recover From Heat Exhaustion

 Did you spend too much time in the summer heat?
 You may not be feeling too great.
 Heat exhaustion can range from mild to severe, and it might take time to develop or come on suddenly.
 If you suspect you have heat exhaustion, take these steps to cool down:

 - Stop what you’re doing and move to a cooler area, such as an air-conditioned building or shaded spot.

 - Apply wet, cold towels to the back of your neck, forehead, and wrists, or take a cool shower.